welcome to little foxes forest school

 Learning is child-led and play-based.
-We invite experts into the forest on a monthly basis to offer extra enriching experiences for the children.
+We invite experts into the settings on a monthly basis to offer extra enriching experiences for the children.
 Topics include woodwork, ukulele, yoga, photography and so much more.

 The safety of your children is our upmost priority.
 We will have a ratio of one adult to every five children in our Pre-School, over double the recommended amount for this age range.
 Our Mini Foxes (2.5 -3 years) have a ratio of one adult to every four children.
 Children wear brightly coloured clothing provided at registration, and all staff are able to communicate with each other using walkie talkies.
 Staff are all up to date with their paediatric First Aid training.
 If the weather is deemed too adverse (high winds or storms) we retreat indoors to the warmth and safety of our indoor space.

 We encourage the children to take ownership of their own safety.
 Each morning as part of the routine we will work with the children to perform a safety sweep of the day's camp area and discuss boundaries for their play.
 Children's involvement in this process increases their awareness of their surroundings.

 We are passionate about wholesome, healthy and nutritious food.
 Our lunches are home cooked fresh daily by our dedicated chef Claire who brings the food to the forest for the children to eat.
 Children at Little Foxes are encouraged to be incredibly involved with the preparation of our dishes.
 From picking wild garlic to make pesto with, to making crumble with hand picked blackberries, the children's participation helps them to make connections between nature and the kitchen.
 Hearty and healthy snacks are provided as part of your fees and menus change seasonally.